Meet the Team

 Ronald Diaz Almanza, BA Psychology is a full-time teacher and advocate for persons with disabilities and neurodiversity.
 He currently serves as Director of Education for E.L.I and helping with anything that is needed to ensure the progression and success of the students at E.L.I.
 Ronald has a Bachelors’ degree in Psychology with a concentration in Business and Social Science teaching certificate.
 He has worked with individuals aged 2-24 since 2017, before embarking on his teaching career Ronald worked as a Registered Behavioral Technician for 3 and a half years.
 During his free time, Ronald enjoys working on his hobbies like photography and cooking.
 Ronald is extremely passionate about E.L.I’s mission and is here to support the academic growth for all of our students.

-Assistant Director of Education
+Director of Operations

-Teacher
+Beginners Class Teacher

 Rebecca Marchand has her Bachelor’s in Early Childhood Education along with two minors, one in Autism and the other in Creative Writing.
 She graduated from Liberty University with magna cum laude and honors including Alpha Lambda Delta and National Society of Collegiate Scholars.
 She has her DCF credentials and her Florida teaching license.